divasatanica/auf/packages/auf/README.md

 # `@vergiss/auf`

-This is a simple http framework implemented with Typescript and Node.js raw API.
+This is a simple http framework written in Typescript with Node.js raw API.

 ## Feature